PascalLG/nubo-hs/README.md

 ## Compiling Nubo

 If you want to contribute, or if you just want to play around with the source code, here is how to compile Nubo.
 Note: all the scripts below are designed for ``bash`` under macOS, unless stated otherwise.
+They should work with other flavours of UNIX though.

 ### Versionning

-If necessary, before building nubo and generating web, macOS and Linux installers, you may want to change the nubo version number.
+If necessary, before building anything, you may want to change the nubo version number.
 This is what the ``patchversion.sh`` script is for.
 Just run that script from the ``./Prod`` directory, specifying the desired version number as parameter.
 This patches all the required files to inject that new version string into both the server and the client application.

 ### Server